Actively Recruiting

 • Allergy to ginger, muira puama, Paullinia cupana, or L-citrulline

-• History of serious cardiovascular events including heart attack or stroke
+• History of serious cardiovascular events, including myocardial infarction (heart attack) or stroke

-• History of coronary, cardiac, or carotid surgery such as stent, heart surgery, or endarterectomy
+• History of coronary, cardiac, or carotid surgery such as a stent, heart surgery, or endarterectomy

-• Active cancer of any type except skin cancer
+• Active cancer of any type other than skin cancer

 AI-Screening